tkaczmarzyk/specification-arg-resolver/README.md

 ### EqualIgnoreCase ###

-Works as `Equal`, but the query is also case-insensitive.
+Works as `Equal`, but the query is also case-insensitive, could be used for fields of type: `String`, `Enum`.

 A negation for this specification is also available: `NotEqualIgnoreCase`.